Primer

 1. Testability: SHA-256 is deterministic.
 Given the same input, the same hash is produced.
 Always reproducible.

-2. Peer review: SHA-256 is a NIST Federal Information Processing Standard (FIPS 180-4).
+2. Peer review: SHA-256 is NIST FIPS 180-4.
 Blockchain consensus is extensively published in peer-reviewed computer science literature.

-4. General acceptance: SHA-256 and public blockchain anchoring are generally accepted in the cryptography and distributed systems communities, and increasingly in the legal technology community.
+4. General acceptance: SHA-256 and public blockchain anchoring are generally accepted in the cryptography community and increasingly in the legal technology community.

 Chain of custody